Table exploring the word in a selection of its nuances:

 2. Definitions based on information from The Shorter Oxford English Dictionary (3rd edition, with revisions and addenda, 1966), the Cambridge English Dictionary, Oxford Living Dictionaries, Etymonline, National Center for Biotechnology Information.

 Language is fascinating, isn’t it?
-Move it through the light and its facets glint in different colours.
+Move it through the light and its facets glint in colours.